Instant messaging app Telegram is one of the most popular ways that people receive crypto news, updates, market information, and investment tips.

 3. Crypto News

-This channel provides a live feed of the most significant crypto news stories of the day, and users discuss what it means for the sector.
+This group is a top crypto news Telegram channel.
+It provides a live feed of the most significant crypto news stories of the day, and users discuss what it means for the sector.

 Note: Check out these best cryptocurrency news sites if you’d rather get your fix through more traditional means.

 At the other end of the scale is Cointelegraph.
-It is an official channel from the team behind the Cointelegraph website and has almost 100,000 members.
+It is an official channel from the team behind the Cointelegraph website and has 65,000 members.

 Yes, the messages might be hard to keep up with.
 But there are a few advantages of being part of massive channels: You can be sure there will always be people online to chat with, and you can be more confident that every piece of remotely relevant information will be brought up and analyzed.